saatvik25/Naive-Bayes-Spam-Classifier/README.md

 The Bag of Words vectorizer is used to convert text data into a numerical representation that can be used by machine learning algorithms.
 It creates a sparse matrix where each row represents a document (or email in this case) and each column represents a unique word in the dataset.
 The value in each cell represents the frequency of that word in the corresponding document.

 ## Contact

-For any questions or inquiries, feel free to contact [saatviksrivastava25@gmail.com] or [[your GitHub profile](https://github.com/saatvik25/cn/edit/main/README.md)https://github.com/saatvik25/](https://github.com/saatvik25).
+For any questions or inquiries, feel free to contact [saatviksrivastaav25@gmail.com] or [https://github.com/saatvik25/](https://github.com/your-username).